SolderedElectronics/Inkplate-documentation/source/examples.rst

     - To do that you need to login in to Spotify developers
     - Create an app
     - Copy your app credentials to refresh token example and run it
-    - Whitelist your ESPs ip that was written to serial monitor
+    - Whitelist your ESPs ip that was written to serial monitor on the Spotify app
     - Go to your ESPs ip and click login
     - If it all worked well you should see the token
     - Copy that token alongside your app credentials and WiFi AP info and upload to Inkplate